mk21ga/API_Test/readMe.txt

 Created a TestRunner file under src/test/java/chromeOptions package.

 Created a stepDefinition and mapped all the scenarios with the methods defined in stepDefinition.

+Implemented a Base class and Global properties file to reuse the url and resources.